man and woman eating salad

 Tip 2: Be Physically Active

 Exercise and physical activity can improve cholesterol levels.
-Moderate physical activity increases high-density lipoprotein (HDL) cholesterol in your blood.
-This is the "good" cholesterol your body needs to be healthy.
+Moderate physical activity increases high-density lipoprotein (HDL) cholesterol in the blood, which is the "good" cholesterol your body needs to be healthy.

 Adults should get at least 2.5 hours of moderate-to-intense exercise every week.
 Even short intervals of physical activity over the course of a day can help you lose weight, improve your cardiovascular health and lower your cholesterol levels.